Today, we here at THE DAILY MEDITATION are going to show you how to find your seven chakra personality type.

 The complementary meditation of “Yogis” is all types of practices that align physical movement, breathing and mind.
 Asanas done in meditation, mindfulness techniques, walking meditation, and any mundane task, such as tending the garden as a meditative practice, could balance their natural detachment.

-Did you find your chakra personality?
+Did you find your type?

 Have you tried the corresponding meditation techniques?